Harnessing PU Learning for Enhanced Cloud-based DDoS Detection: A Comparative Analysis: Understanding PU Learning

 \begin{itemize} \item All unlabeled examples are negative \item The classes are separable \item The classes have a smooth distribution \end{itemize}

 However, these assumptions may not always hold in real-world scenarios, particularly in the context of cloud computing and DDoS detection.
 For instance:

-\begin{itemize} \item The assumption that all unlabeled examples are negative may lead to a ``close-world assumption," which, while simplistic, can be serviceable in certain contexts. \item The separability of classes is often clear in log data and traffic patterns, where deviations from normal behavior are typically distinct. \item The assumption of smooth distribution may not always apply, as log data trends can be irregular. \end{itemize}
+\begin{itemize} \item The assumption that all unlabeled examples are negative may lead to a \say{close-world assumption,} which, while simplistic, can be serviceable in certain contexts.
+This means that in situations where it is difficult or impractical to obtain labels for all examples, treating unlabeled data as negative can simplify the analysis and decision-making process, even though it may not accurately reflect the true nature of the data. \item The separability of classes is often clear in log data and traffic patterns, where deviations from normal behavior are typically distinct. \item The assumption of smooth distribution may not always apply, as log data trends can be irregular. \end{itemize}